Cannabis and the Endocannabinoid System

 Two main cannabinoids bind with the cannabinoid receptors in the body.
 The first is THC.
 Most have heard about THC (Tetrahydrocannabinol) because it is the cannabinoid on the cannabis plant that makes you high.

 THC is the most powerful cannabinoid in cannabis because it can bind with both CB1 and CB2 receptors.
-Because it is so powerful and can bind with both types of receptors, THC can create multiple effects in the body.
+Because it is so powerful and can bind with both types of receptors, THC can create multiple effects.

 CBD (Cannabidiol) is the other cannabinoid found in cannabis.
 CBD does not make a person high.
 Although scientists are still researching to find out how CBD interacts with the endocannabinoid system of the body, they do know it does not bind to the receptors in the same way as THC.